SimonLiebers-Dev/UrlShortener/README.md

 ## Features
 - User Authentication: Register and log in to the service using JWT tokens.
 - URL Shortening: Create custom short URLs and map them to long URLs.
-- Redirect Tracking: Track user interactions with short URLs including IP, geolocation, and user agent.
+- Redirect Tracking: Track user interactions with short URLs including IP and user agent.
 - SonarQube Integration: Code quality analysis with SonarQube.

 ## Technologies